On this Memorial Day, we honor the memory of those who gave all for our liberty.

 Have a great--and meaningful--holiday!

-Those veterans want you to remember these veterans on this Memorial Day:
+Those veterans would want you to remember these veterans on this Memorial Day: